itayavra/alexa-headless-start/README.md

 In the near future I might add an installer to run Alexa on boot.

 ## Prerequisites
-This scripts assumes you are running a linux based machine (tested only on Raspbian Stretch) and have alexa-avs-sample-app already installed and able to run.
+This script assumes you are running a linux based machine (tested on Raspbian Stretch but should work on others too) and have [alexa-avs-sample-app](https://github.com/alexa/alexa-avs-sample-app) already installed and able to run.

 ## Install
 1. Clone the repository using: